kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 If you need more background about the challenges of building a scalable IoT infrastructure, the differences and relation between MQTT and Apache Kafka, and best practices for realizing a cloud-native IoT infrastructure based on Kubernetes, check out the slide deck "[Best Practices for Streaming IoT Data with MQTT and Apache Kafka](https://www.slideshare.net/KaiWaehner/best-practices-for-streaming-iot-data-with-mqtt-and-apache-kafka)".

+### Background: Digital Twin with Kafka

+In addition to the predictive maintenance scenario with machine learning, we also implemented an example of a Digital Twin.
+More thoughts on this here: "[Apache Kafka as Digital Twin for Open, Scalable, Reliable Industrial IoT (IIoT)](https://www.kai-waehner.de/blog/2019/11/28/apache-kafka-industrial-iot-iiot-build-an-open-scalable-reliable-digital-twin/)".

+In our example, we use Kafka as ingestion layer and MongoDB for storage and analytics.
+However, this is [just one of various IoT architectures for building a digital twin with Apache Kafka](https://www.kai-waehner.de/blog/2020/03/25/architectures-digital-twin-digital-thread-apache-kafka-iot-platforms-machine-learning).

 ## Use Case: Anomaly Detection in Real Time for 100000+ Connected Cars

 Streaming Machine Learning in Real Time at Scale with [MQTT](http://mqtt.org/), [Apache Kafka](https://kafka.apache.org/), [TensorFlow](https://www.tensorflow.org) and [TensorFlow I/O](https://www.tensorflow.org/io):